mardiros/fastlife/docs/source/user/getting_started.md

 ```

-In the example above, we can see that the FastAPI app has been encapsulated
+In the example above, we can see that Fastlife build a FastAPI application.

+In a classical {term}`FastAPI` application, the application is created an route, routers,
+are added to it.
+Using fastlife, the process has been reversed in a dependency injection process,
-inside a {class}`Configurator <fastlife.config.configurator.Configurator>` object.
+a {class}`Configurator <fastlife.config.configurator.Configurator>` object collect
+all the routes, or any configuration like locale manager for i18n, and create
+an app after everything has been collected.

-The Configurator is responsible of the ASGI app construction, a FastAPI
+The app build is a {term}`FastAPI` instance.
-app behind the scene.

 ```{note}